arezamoosavi/alimo.github.io/index.md

 ### [GPS Data Stream Processing](https://github.com/arezamoosavi/bluebus)

-**Detail:** Streams of GPS data are produced into kafka; using spark-streaming the data will be analyzed and stored into postgres; This app is developed and deployed with docker.
+**Detail:** Streams of GPS data are produced into kafka; using spark-streaming the data will be analyzed and stored into postgres; This app is built and deployed with docker.

 **Tools:** Docker, Kafka, Spark, Postgres